gabecreates/timesgroup-api/data/residential-projects/the-ashton.md

 interiorDesigner: Tomas Pearce
 landscapeArchitect: Schollen & Company
-description: A new purpose-built rental community is coming soon to the corner of Glenashton Dr. and Trafalgar Rd., offering modern living in a prime location.
+description: A new purpose-built rental community is coming soon to the corner of Glenashton Drive and Trafalgar Road in Oakville, offering modern living in a prime location.
 Stay tuned for more details!
 exteriorGallery:
   - image: /assets/uploads/the_ashton.jpg
     title: The Ashton in Oakville